h4ckyou/h4ckyou.github.io/_posts/2026-06-03-real-world-ctf-svme.md

   </figcaption>
 </figure>

 >That's why it's called a stack-based VM.
 All operations are done through a stack, pushing operands on it and popping results off it instead of working directly on registers.
+And YES I know my drawing is horrible 😭
 {: .prompt-tip }

 After reading the various handlers the vulnerability becomes obvious: